 - Choose a piece of music that best communicates your feelings.
 Write a paragraph to explain your choice.

-- Develop and implement a social media campaign to spread the word about the ?lm.
+- Develop and implement a social media campaign to spread the word about the film.
 Come up with an effective “tweet” to get the message across.

 - Design a public service announcement (PSA) about Revolution and the need to “save the humans.”
 Students could also post on a social network and study the results.